HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Higher-order Hyper-geometric path anomaly detection

-Due to space constraints, we prove this lemma in \cref{sec:proof-complexity}.
-Using Lemma \ref{lemma:complexity}, we find that the computational complexity of HYPA is in $\mathcal{O}\left( N + |V|^2\lambda_1^k \right)$, where $N$ is the size of the data $S$, $|V|$ is the number of nodes in $G$, $k$ is the order of the De Bruijn graph model, and $\lambda_1$ is the leading eigenvalue in the spectrum of $G$.
-This shows that the runtime of our method linearly depends on the size $N$ of the data, with an additional additive term depending on the topology of graph $G$ and the order $k$.
-The \emph{algebraic connectivity} $\lambda_1$ of graph $G$ captures how the size of $k$-th order De Bruijn graph models grows with the order $k$.
-This implies that -- for sparse real-world graphs, moderate values of $k$ and above a sufficiently large value of $N$ -- \emph{our method scales linearly with the size of the data}.
+\paragraph{Computational Complexity} The asymptotic runtime of \methodname\ is $\mathcal{O}\left(N+\Delta^k(G)\right)$, where $N$ is the size of $\mathbf{S}$, $\Delta^k(G)$ is the number of edges in a $k$-th order De Bruijn graph model $G^k$ of paths in $G$.
+An upper bound on $\Delta^k(G)$ is proved in \cref{sec:proof-complexity}.
+The implication of this bound is that for sparse real-world graphs, moderate values of $k$, and above a sufficiently large value of $N$, \emph{our method scales linearly with the size of the data}.